Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 A positive value indicates either a base has been added or a buffer removed; the larger the number, the more severe the metabolic component.

-It allows for the analysis of pure metabolic components of acid-base balance, changes in met components alter acid-base, respiratory components do not.
+Base Excess allows for the analysis of pure metabolic components of acid-base balance, changes in metabolic components alter acid-base, whereas respiratory components do not.

 146. Do changes in CO2 effect the Base Excess?